ShoobyDoo/SMCSM/README.md

 * Requires [PyYAML](https://pypi.org/project/PyYAML/) for server optimizer feature
 * Requires [progress](https://pypi.org/project/progress/) for progress bar when zipping backups

+Ubuntu/Linux users: You need to install Python3-setuptools before you begin.

+On Ubuntu: sudo apt-get install python3-setuptools

+Installing setuptools may vary based on your distros.
+README will be updated to accomodate more distros at a later date.

+Run script with sudo python3 smcsm.py

 Once prerequisites are installed, extract and copy the modules folder and the smcsm.py file into your Minecraft server directory and simply run the python script.